Garaio-REM/remcloud-message-bus-api/masterdata_context.md

 ### Masterdata.Person.Create

-This message is sent from an external message publisher to a GARAIO REM instance and allows to update contact data of a person.
+This message is sent from an external message publisher to a GARAIO REM instance and allows to create a new person record.
 Set the recipient property in the headers, eg `"grem_wincasa"`.
 All attributes are optional unless noted otherwise in the remarks.

-GARAIO REM replies with a standard [Accepted](./result_messages.md#accepted-message) / [Rejected](./result_messages.md#rejected-message) message containing the personReference and reject reasons, where appropriate
+GARAIO REM replies with a standard [Accepted](./result_messages.md#accepted-message) / [Rejected](./result_messages.md#rejected-message) message containing the personReference and reject reasons, where appriate

 | Field                                    | Type                         | Content / Remarks                                                                                                                                                                                                  |
 | ---------------------------------------- | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |